shumarb/leetcode/README.md

 # LeetCode

 ## Overview
-This repository contains my [LeetCode](https://leetcode.com/shumarb/)  submissions, some of which are included in my [Grind75](https://github.com/shumarb/grind75) repository.
+This repository contains my [LeetCode](https://leetcode.com/shumarb/) submissions, some of which are part of my [Grind75](https://github.com/shumarb/grind75) repository.

 (*Note*: Performance is the percentage of submissions that my code outperforms in terms of runtime.)